 “What’s the plan?” the Gunny asked, crouching close.

 Our position was in defilade so I thought he would either light a cigarette or begin brewing a cup of coffee, but he did neither.
 He crouched, waiting for an answer, like Jurgens had before him.

 “Danger close,” I replied, twisting my plan around to try to make it fit into the valley.
-“If we can get Puff out of Da Nang, we can pour fire down on that mess of jungle to the point where nobody’s going to do much of anything but hide, giving us all the time we need.
+“If we can get Puff out of Da Nang, we can pour fire down on that mess of jungle to the point where nobody’s going to do much of anything but hiding, giving us all the time we need.
 The problem is Kilo.
-Puff will never fire that close to Morgan’s company, whether they stay where they are or move along the cliff to reach us.
-But if they try to make that move without anything but the Skyraider’s fire and our own support they’ll be chopped to ribbons.”
+Puff will never fire that close to Carter’s company, whether they stay where they are or move along the cliff to reach us.
+But if they try to make that move without anything but the Skyraider’s fire and our own support they’ll be chopped to ribbons."

-“So, what do we do.
+“So, what do we do?
 We can’t exactly cross the river either, not with the NVA over in that jungle.”